Improve health and prevent harm through valid and useful genomic tools in clinical and public health practices.

 For people who are at increased risk for hereditary breast and ovarian, or hereditary colorectal cancer, genetic tests may reduce their risk by guiding evidence-based interventions.1, 2 Genetic tests for other leading causes of death and disability are becoming available.
 New recommendations are expected as the scientific evidence on which tests and interventions have health benefits is strengthened.

 Traditionally, public health applications of genomics have focused on rare diseases, such as those identified through newborn screening programs.
 Much of the future promise of genomics rests on its application to common diseases.

-More than 1,700 genetic tests are currently available, including many available directly to consumers.4 Genetic tests have the potential to improve health in a variety of ways by informing disease:
+Thousands of genetic tests are currently available, including some available directly to consumers.4 Genetic tests have the potential to improve health in a variety of ways by informing disease: